 You can also follow my step-by-step guide to planning a trip with Google Maps to learn how to add all these awesome places I recommended for your trip.

 Like this post about 24 hours in Dallas?
-Share it with others or pin it for later in your Dallas or Texas Travel Board.
+Share it with others or pin it for later.

 Jetlagged Roamer is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.

 I love that you had a great time in my hometown.
 You nailed it with your recommendations, especially Lockhart BBQ and Emporium Pies–some of our faves!
 Thanks for a fun share

 Dallas is one wonderful city!
 I am drooling thinking about those places right now.